0xProject/EIPs/EIPS/eip-tbd.md

 1. execute any view function (e.g `balanceOf()`) as if it was a STATICCALL (see limitations below).
 2. Trace and remember all the storage locations accessed with SLOAD.

 When a new block is mined, call `eth_getStateDiff` for the block and see if any of the storage locations of interest have been modified.
-If so, re-compute the balance for the associated user.
-All other user balances do not need to be re-computed.
+If so, re-compute the balance for the associated address.
+No other balances need be re-computed.

 This approach is flexible enough to allow developers to efficiently watch any arbitrary contract state.
 It also allows developers to build applications that are more robust and cannot be easily tricked by incorrect or malicious implementations of contracts that omit events while modifying state.
 This is an especially important consideration for financial applications.

-**Limitations**: The semantics of the function call to monitor are similar to that of STATICCALL, with the additional restriction that non-deterministic opcodes (BLOCKHASH, COINBASE, …) should not be used (they could be used at the risk of false negatives).
+**Limitations**: The semantics of the function call to monitor are similar to that of STATICCALL, with the additional restriction that non-deterministic opcodes (BLOCKHASH, COINBASE, …) should not be used (unless the application has other means of handling false negatives).

 ## Specification